 The animation presents the river park as a space for people and nature, a place for communities to experience together through improved connections, upgraded paths and new facilities.
-The six framework elements which shaped the masterplan are highlighted before the animation runs through past, present and proposed within the river valley.
+The six framework elements which shaped the masterplan are highlighted before the animation runs through past, present and proposed situations for four gardens designated for community focus within the river valley.

-The public's response to the animation has been hugely positive (see consultation summary on page 26-27) and the project team are actively promoting its further use within the community in doctor's surgeries, swimming pools, the FRIC, cafes/community spaces and even at a Drive-In Cinema event at East Fife Football Club stadium.
-In addition, there have also been discussions held within the project team about projecting the animation onto building facades within Levenmouth to promote the project.
+The public's response to the animation has been hugely positive (see consultation summary on page 26-27) and the project team are actively promoting its further use